govuk-one-login/mobile-ios-networking/README.md

 #### UserAgent
 `UserAgent` is a struct encapsulating helpful additional information to be included in HTTP headers when making network requests.

-This enables us to see in our backend logs wiath version of the app is making the call, making it easier for us to triage issues and fix bugs.
+This enables us to see in our backend logs with version of the app is making the call, making it easier for us to triage issues and fix bugs.

 Conforms to: `CustomStringConvertible`